top of page

 5) HOA Governance Incentives

 As such, given the two rule scenarios from the HOA example, the choice of the "High Primacy of Use" time usage restrictions may be most likely because of the HOA participation incentives.
-Perhaps it is not surprising that enforcing the rental time frame for a small number of homeowner stakeholders is much easier than enforcing sound and disturbance rules across a large and heterogeneous group of homeowners and renter stakeholders.
+Perhaps it is not surprising that enforcing the rental time frame for a small number of homeowner stakeholders is a simpler task than enforcing sound and disturbance rules across a large and heterogeneous group of homeowners and renter stakeholders.

 However, rules creating high primacy of use restrictions run the risk of inefficient resource allocation.
 Those renter stakeholders who would be willing to pay honest wages and follow the sound and disturbance rules are kept from doing so.
 This is the essence of economic inefficiency that concerned Hayek and Smith.
 This is also the basis for systemic biases encouraging social inequality and discrimination.

-To take it to the extreme, if all neighborhoods implement high primacy of use impact rules desiring to increase home values and have the impact of reducing racial diversity, then those living outside HOA-governed communities will only be poor minorities.
+To take it to the extreme, if all neighborhoods implement high primacy of use impact rules, then those living outside HOA-governed communities will only be economically disadvantaged populations made so because of a lack of homeownership opportunity.
 In this extreme case, those living within the HOA-governed communities will have lower free will, lower economic efficiency, and reduced choice.
 In this extreme case, this creates a greater 'have and have-nots" social environment.
-To someone from poor communities outside HOA-governed communities, the HOA governance may be perceived as patently totalitarian.
-There is no free lunch.
+To someone from poorer communities outside HOA-governed communities, the HOA governance may be perceived as patently totalitarian.

 No one said capitalism, competition, and liberty were easy!
 The good news is, HOAs can achieve higher appreciation and decentralized free will by adhering to low primacy of use impact rules.
 Certainly, home buyers can choose communities with lower primacy of use restrictions.